scabral4asu/L-at-S-Prototypes/Basic_Prototype/README.md

 ## Additional Info

 - Included in the directory is the index.html file that can be used to view and interact with the prototype
-- The raw pencil.io file is also included in the directory if you ever need to edit it further or export any elements as other file types.
 - All the pages are also included as png files